f4roukb/f4roukb/README.md

 # Hi, I'm Farouk 👋

-Applied AI Engineer with 2+ years developing and shipping AI systems at scale from R&D to production in tech.
-Actively contributing to open-source projects used by millions (LangChain, Redis).
+Applied AI Engineer with 2+ years developing and shipping AI/ML systems at scale from R&D to production in tech.
+Actively contributing to popular OSS projects (e.g., LangChain, Redis).
 MSc. in Data Science graduate from EPFL, among top of cohort.

 Owner and maintainer of:
 - **OpenDataSci** (`open-data-sci`)